 What can be done to recover data from an external hard disk drive?

-It would be no exaggeration to call an external hard drive a lifesaver for those who need to work with large amounts of data but don’t want to clutter up the computers’ internal storage.
-With broad compatibility and capacities of up to 10 terabytes, such disks are able to provide adequate space for huge photo or video libraries without forcing the machine to run slower plus make it possible to share them between different devices, never asking for regular monthly/annual payments.
+It would be no exaggeration to call an external hard drive a lifesaver for those who need to work with large amounts of data but don't want to clutter up the computers' internal storage.
+With broad compatibility and capacities of up to 18 terabytes, such drives are able to provide adequate space for huge photo or video libraries without forcing the machine to run slower.
+Plus, they make it possible to share them between different devices, never asking for regular monthly/annual payments.
 Also, special drive enclosures allow turning an idle internal drive into a portable device plugged into the PC via a USB or FireWire cable.
-At the same time, owing to their increased mobility such drives commonly suffer from mishandling and other problems which may result in the loss of valuable files, leaving the user looking for a way to deal with this unpleasant situation.
+At the same time, owing to their increased mobility, such drives commonly suffer from mishandling and other problems which may result in the loss of valuable files, leaving the user looking for a way to deal with this unpleasant situation.

 Recover files from an external hard drive formatted with any file system of Windows, macOS, Linux, Unix, BSD

 Once you realize that the files are missing, safely disconnect the storage and avoid using it to prevent further damage to the data.
 Pay attention to the type of your drive: the cheaper spacious HDDs are extremely fragile and may develop serious issues due to shock or vibrations, therefore, it is necessary to be careful when working with them and keep the device horizontally on a flat surface while external SSDs are more durable in this regard.
 If your storage medium shows any symptoms of a physical defect, like unusual noises, or is not recognized in BIOS, you should turn to a specialized data recovery service provider for help.

 Hint: If the external drive has a RAW or uninitialized status, please, familiarize yourself with the article covering the issue of a RAW partition/drive.